Vaping law passes: Advertising banned, flavours restricted and illegal for under 18s

 It's taken 620 days to get the law over the line after Associate Health Minister Jenny Salesa promised to regulate the industry in November 2018.

-It wasn't until this year she introduced the bill, which was voted through the House this morning - the final sitting day in this term of government.
+It wasn't until this year she introduced the bill, which was voted through the House late last night - just before the final sitting day in this term of government.

 Salesa blamed the delays on it being a "complex bill", and said it was the most significant change to the Smokefree Act.